Nancy Kanwisher: Achievements and awards

+In 2023, she won the Jean Nicod Prize.

+In 2024, Kanwisher was one of three recipients of the Kavli Prize in neuroscience "for the discovery of a highly localized and specialized system for representation of faces in human and non-human primate neocortex".

+Also in 2024, she was awarded the Rosenstiel Award of the Brandeis University.

+Kanwisher founded the McGovern Institute for Brain Research at MIT and is the Walter A. Rosenblith Professor in the Department of Brain and Cognitive Sciences.

 She serves as a member of the National Academy of Sciences (since 2005), American Academy of Arts and Sciences (since 2009), and received a MacArthur Foundation Fellowship in Peace and International Security (1986).

 In July 2017, Kanwisher was elected a Corresponding Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
-In January 2021 she was awarded an honorary doctorate from University of York, UK.

 Research

 Kanwisher has training in cognitive psychology, which is investigating how the mind works by observing its outward behavior.
 She is credited with co-discovering and characterizing the fusiform face area (FFA) in the human brain, a region whose function appears to be the recognition of fine distinctions between well-known objects and, in particular, faces.
 She also co-discovered the parahippocampal place area (PPA), a region of the brain that recognizes environmental scenes.
 These two discoveries are now widely discussed in the cognitive field and provide a gold standard for clarity in search for primitives of human cognition.
 In her research, she uses functional MRI, behavioral methods, and transcranial magnetic stimulation.
 She also uses ECOG to study audition, language processing, and social perception.
 She gave a 2014 TED Talk entitled "A Neural Portrait of the Human Mind".